khoih-prog/ESP_WiFiManager/examples/ESP_FSWebServer/README.md

 ## How to use this ESP_FSWebServer example?

-This show you how to use this example in Ubuntu (but you can use similar commands in other OSes)
+This shows you how to use this example in Ubuntu (but you can use similar commands in other OSes)

 1. For example, you already downloaded from (https://github.com/khoih-prog/ESP_WiFiManager/tree/master/examples/ESP_FSWebServer/data) to a local folder, e.g.,